Buying Guide · 2026

 Using the Pass

-What to show at venues QR code on phone screen Physical card
+What to show at venues E-ticket QR on your phone Physical card

 Requires charged phone?
 Yes No